-- The Division Exhibit 3, Certification letter for the Emergency Management Director in accordance with Rule 27P-19.004, Florida Administrative Code each quarter; - The Division Form 4 Staffing Detail and position descriptions for funded emergency management staff;
+• Exhibit 3 - Certification letter for the Emergency Management Director in accordance with Rule 27P-19.004, Florida Administrative Code, in accordance with Table below.

+• Reporting Form 4 - Staffing Detail and Position Descriptions for funded emergency management staff in accordance with Table below.